wehlutyk/thesis/content/3-gistr-4-results.md

 Feature susceptibilities of words to targeting (deletion and replacement on the parent side) and appearance (insertion and replacement on the child side), binned by quartiles, with 95% asymptotic confidence intervals (Goodman-based multinomial, considering each transformation as an independent measure).
 </div>

+@Fig:gistr-suscept-feature-delrpl plots the susceptibilities for targeting and appearance for word frequency, age of acquisition, clustering and number of letters.
+The trends for the first three are consistent with previous results: low frequency, high age of acquisition words tend to be very slightly more targeted, and clustering is mostly not relevant to the process.
+Number of letters has a different behaviour than previously, as short words are slightly more targeted than random, beyond the effect for long words.
+At this stage it is unclear where this change of effect comes from, as it could be due to the choice of source utterances, or to the fact that subjects could be more inclined to replace some words because of a different task context (the feature variation analysis, further down, gives more insight into this change).
+@Fig:gistr-suscept-feature-insrpl shows the corresponding feature susceptibilities for appearance, where the trends for frequency and age of acquisition are reversed: more frequent, lower age of acquisition words are more susceptible to appearance.
+Low clustering and short words appear also more than random.

+Note that while we cannot produce variation measures for deletions and insertions (but we do for replacements further down), comparing the targeting and appearance susceptibility curves for each feature gives an idea of the effect of transformations: targeting susceptibilities indicate what kinds of words are preferentially picked for transformation, and appearance susceptibilities indicate what kinds of words appear instead (although not necessarily in one-to-one replacement).
+Thus transformations preferentially remove low frequency, high age-of-acquisition words, and preferentially add high frequency, low age-of-acquisition and low clustering words.
+The case of number of letters is interesting, as transformations remove more short words than long words, but also insert more short words than long words;
+however, the difference is stronger for appearance than for targeting, such that the final effect should be in favour of shorter words (a fact we confirm below).
+All these trends are also consistent with the variation patterns observed previously.

+![Feature variation upon replacement.
+$\nu_{\phi}$, average feature value of the appearing word as a function of the feature value of the targeted word (fixed bins), with 95% asymptotic confidence intervals based on Student's $t$-distribution.
+Refer to @fig:feature-variations-global (\todo{ref to BCP variation figure}) for the detailed interpretation of the curves.
+](images/gistr-computed/exp_3/feature-variation-rpl.png){#fig:gistr-variation-rpl}

-Indeed, the analysis of feature variation can also be directly applied to word replacements (though not to deletions or insertions), and @fig:gistr-variation-rpl shows the results for the current data set.
+Our previous analysis of feature variation can also be directly applied to word replacements (though not to deletions or insertions), and @fig:gistr-variation-rpl shows the results for the current data set.
 The plots for frequency, age of acquisition and clustering are strikingly similar to previous results.
+The $\mathcal{H}_{00}$ curve ($\nu_{\phi}^{00}$) is slightly changed for high age of acquisition, as it gets much closer to and eventually crosses the first null hypothesis, $\nu_{\phi}^0$.
+The variation curve ($\nu_{\phi}$) shows the same uniform negative bias w.r.t. both null hypotheses, but its attractor point has moved to 6.
+Clustering has changed very little, and the attractor point is at -5.75.
-Here too however, number of letters has a different behaviour than previously: instead of a uniform negative bias, $\nu_{\phi}$ and $\nu_{\phi}^{00}$ are substantially changed: both are much closer to word conservation ($y = x$) than previously, and their intersections with $\nu_{\phi}^0$ and between each other are also closer to each other.
+Here too however, number of letters has a different behaviour than previously:
+$\nu_{\phi}$ and $\nu_{\phi}^{00}$ are substantially changed and do not show the previous uniform negative bias: both are much closer to word conservation ($y = x$) than previously, and $\nu_{\phi}$ crosses both  $\nu_{\phi}^0$ and $\nu_{\phi}^{00}$.
 In other words, word sizes are better conserved in this data set than in blogspace.
+Nonetheless, the process still features a slight negative bias with an attractor point close to 5 letters.
 Two factors could have influenced this change of effect: first, the alignment procedure favours replacements for closely related synonyms (evaluated by their vector similarity), which could explain the fact that $\nu_{\phi}$ and $\nu_{\phi}^{00}$ are much closer to each other and to $y = x$.
-^[The role of synonym replacements could also explain the change of susceptibility for short words observed in @fig:gistr-suscept-delrpl.
+^[The role of synonym replacements could also explain the change of susceptibility for short words observed in @fig:gistr-suscept-feature-delrpl.
 Indeed, separating susceptibility plots for deletions and replacements on the parent side shows that short words have a susceptibility to replacement higher than random (whose effect is seen in the aggregate figure), but not to deletion.
-The behaviour could therefore come from shorter words having more or more frequent synonyms.
+The behaviour could therefore come from shorter words having more synonyms, or more frequent synonyms.
 ]
 Second, the fact that $\nu_{\phi}^{00}$ changes so much from the its values in the previous chapter indicates that the sampling of source utterances also has a role.
-Recall that in this case  $\nu_{\phi}^{00}$ is the average number of letters of synonyms of words that are replaced:
+Recall that in this case  $\nu_{\phi}^{00}$ is the average word length of the synonyms of replaced words:
 $\nu_{\phi}^{00}$ being closer to $y = x$ then indicates that synonyms of words in the current utterances are closer in size to their originals than is the case in the blogspace utterances, a fact that could contribute to the overall better conservation of number of letters.

-![Feature variation upon replacement.
-$\nu_{\phi}$, average feature word of the appearing word as a function of the feature value of the targeted word (fixed bins), with 95% asymptotic confidence intervals based on Student's $t$-distribution.
-Refer to @fig:feature-variations-global for the detailed interpretation of the curves.
-](images/gistr-computed/exp_3/feature-variation-rpl.png){#fig:gistr-variation-rpl}

 #### Branch evolution

-Since these features vary consistently, on average, with each transformation of the utterances, we finally ask if any long-term evolution due to the transformations is observable.
+Beyond the confirmation of previous findings, we are now in a position to observe the evolution of lexical features along the branches, and relate any trends to the step-wise transformations.
 This question could not be answered in the blogspace data set for lack of detectable chains.

 <div id="fig:gistr-branchevo">